All Products

 X-Forwarded-Clientcert-clientverify

-Listeners can use the X-Forwarded-Clientcert-clientverify header to obtain the authentication result of the client certificate.
+Enable the X-Forwarded-Clientcert-clientverify header field to obtain the validation result of the client certificate that is used to access the SLB instance.

 HTTPS